 Guidelines for Financial Independence Based on IRS Information

 - Student is not listed as a dependent by parent(s)/guardian on their federal income tax return.

-- Student attends school less than full-time or non-student is 19 or older by December 31, 2016.
+- Student attends school less than full-time or non-student is 19 or older by December 31, 2019.

 - Student receives less than half of total support per year from parent(s)/guardian.
-This includes tuition, clothing, medical care, insurance, etc. If you meet all of the guidelines for financial independence based on the guidelines above, please submit a copy of your most recent federal income tax return.
+This includes tuition, clothing, medical care, insurance, etc. If you meet all the guidelines for financial independence based on the guidelines above, please submit a copy of your most recent federal income tax return.

-If you do not meet all of the guidelines for financial independence based on the guidelines above, please submit a copy of your parent/guardian’s most recent federal income tax return with your application.
+If you do not meet all the guidelines for financial independence based on the guidelines above, please submit a copy of your parent/guardian’s most recent federal income tax return with your application.

 8:30am: Masterclass/Guest Artist